Tom Hastings Programming Resume

 Also you can check out the fun POV poi demo (turning a square into a circle, kind of magical) – just click on the image to change it.

-As mentioned previously I have six apps published to the Google Play Store.
+As mentioned previously I have seven apps published to the Google Play Store.
 In addition I have made the Teddy_Bear_Detector, and CoronavirusSA apps available to download and evaluate.
 Source code is also available on my github.